favalex/python-asciimathml/README.markdown

 [python-markdown](http://www.freewisdom.org/projects/python-markdown/)
 extension that translates text enclosed between '$$' into MathML.

+## Example usage

+## Dependencies and installation

+## Browsers support

-As far ad I know only firefox, among the major browsers, supports MathML.
+As far as I know only firefox, among the major browsers, supports MathML.